In 2017, one year shy of its 20th anniversary, Netflix announced that it had passed a new milestone: Netflix now has 100 million subscribers.

 Not just in the same room, but even when you’re halfway across the world.
 This isn’t a built-in feature so you’ll need to use one of these third-party apps.
 However, it’s a fun way to turn Netflix into a social activity.

 To learn more about these, see our guide to changing Netflix settings.
+If you need some help troubleshooting, check out how to solve 10 of the most annoying Netflix problems.

 Does Netflix Still Send DVDs by Mail?